boostorg/parameter/doc/reference.rst

 __ ../../../../boost/parameter/preprocessor.hpp

+Generates a function call operator that can take in positional arguments, composed arguments, named arguments, and deduced arguments.

 :Example usage:
 Define the named parameters that will comprise the argument specification that this macro will use.
 Ensure that all their tag types are in the same